OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 ## Conclusion

-I was bullish on adopting advanced deployment patterns such as blue/green, red/black, or canary as the only way to roll back.
+I was bullish adopting advanced deployment patterns such as blue/green, red/black, or canary as the only way to roll back.
 I used to believe you should only roll forward if you couldn't adopt those patterns, to save time and money on existing applications.
-There are legitimate business reason to adopt advanced deployment patterns, for example, Google can never have an outage, so a canary-style deployment makes sense.
+There are legitimate business reasons to adopt advanced deployment patterns, for example, Google can never have an outage, so a canary-style deployment makes sense.

 But an internal business application used by a few dozen people from 6 AM EST to 10 PM PST won't get the same benefits for the cost.